Mendral

 The agent loop

 The core loop is straightforward: the agent receives a trigger (a CI failure, a Slack message, a scheduled analysis), assembles context, makes an LLM call, processes tool calls, and iterates until it reaches a conclusion or exhausts its budget.
-Each iteration is an LLM call with the accumulated context and available tools.

 Some tools are pure Go functions.
 Querying ClickHouse, fetching GitHub metadata, looking up repository structure, checking PR status.
 These are fast, deterministic operations that don't need isolation.
 They run in-process.

-Here's the thing nobody tells you about building agents in production: the models are the easy part.
+Models are the easy part.
 Everything around them is hard.

 LLM APIs are slow.
 A single Sonnet call takes 2-10 seconds depending on context size.
 Opus can take 30+ seconds for complex reasoning.
 Tool calls hit external APIs (GitHub, Slack, ClickHouse) that have their own latency and failure modes.
 A single CI investigation involves 10-20 LLM calls and 30-50 tool executions.
 The whole chain takes minutes, and any step can fail.